bhale/sevone-rest/README.md

 - Implement CORS middleware
 - Separation of concerns between MS SQL database methods and SevOne SOAP API methods
 - Uses NotORM for clean OO-style SQL prepared statements
+- Renders Markdown documentation
+- Use Composer for NPM like experience for dependencies